Cornutum/tcases/tcases-openapi/README.md

 Alternatively, Tcases for OpenAPI can create an input model from a different source: the <A name="examples">examples</A> defined in your OpenAPI spec.
 Every request parameter, content object, or schema can list at least one example data item.
 From these, Tcases for OpenAPI can assemble a different set of test cases, using only example data.
 Examples are presumed to be valid data, so no failure cases are generated from this input model.
-To generate test cases from example data, you must provide at least one example for every data item, although that might be [easier than you think](#example-tips).
-You can choose an example-based input model from the command line, using the `-X` option, or with the [Tcases Maven Plugin](http://www.cornutum.org/tcases/docs/tcases-maven-plugin/), using the `-Dsource=examples` option.
+When example data is not defined explicitly, it can often be [automatically derived](#example-tips).
+But when no example data can be found, request inputs are generated using the default input model source (i.e. based on schema definitions) You can choose an example-based input model from the command line, using the `-X` option, or with the [Tcases Maven Plugin](http://www.cornutum.org/tcases/docs/tcases-maven-plugin/), using the `-Dsource=examples` option.

 So which source should you use for your test cases?
 Schemas or examples?
 The answer, of course, is both.
 Each source has complementary advantages and disadvantages.
 With example data, you can make sure that your tests cover specific "happy path" cases.
-However, creating these examples, which are not strictly required, is extra work and the resulting test cases produce minimal coverage at best.
+However, creating these examples, which are not strictly required, is extra work and the resulting test cases produce minimal coverage of valid cases only.
 On the other hand, by generating test cases from the schemas, you can get complete coverage of both valid and error cases automatically, although the generated test inputs are synthetic and not completely realistic.

 ## Is your OpenAPI spec an input model?
 No, it's two! ##